Maireana murrayana

+Drawing of Kochia murrayana (Maireana murrayana).

 Maireana murrayana is a species of flowering plant in the family Amaranthaceae and is endemic to inland Western Australia.
 It is shrub with its branchlets and leaves covered with woolly hairs, thick and fleshy, narrowly oblong to wedge-shaped leaves, bisexual, woolly, spherical flowers, and a glabrous fruiting perianth with a thin, horizontal wing.

 Description

 Maireana murrayana is a shrub with woolly hairs on its branches and leaves, and that typically grows to a height of up to 30 cm.
 The leaves are arranged alternately, thick and fleshy, narrowly oblong to wedge-shaped with the narrower end towards the base, about 20 mm long and 4 mm wide with a rounded tip and convex on the lower surface.
 The flowers are bisexual, arranged singly, spherical and densely woolly.
 The fruiting perianth is large with a broad attachment, about 2 mm in diameter with a top-shaped tube, 3–4 mm high, smooth and glabrous with thick, woody walls.
 The wing is thin, horizontal and about 20 mm in diameter, sparsely woolly on top with a single slit.